nmshd/documentation/_docs_integrate/delete-identities.md

 An Identity is not permitted to [send a Message]({% link _docs_use-cases/use-case-transport-send-message-to-recipients.md %}) to a peer with which a Relationship has been established and which has already been deleted.
 As long as the `content` of a [Message]({% link _docs_integrate/data-model-overview.md %}#message) is not a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification), this also applies to a peer in deletion.
-If the Identity tries to send a Message anyway to such a peer, an error with [error code]({% link _docs_integrate/error-codes.md %}) `error.transport.messages.peerIsInDeletion` or `error.transport.messages.peerIsDeleted` is thrown.
+If the Identity tries to send a Message anyway to such a peer, an error with [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.messages.peerIsInDeletion` or `error.transport.messages.peerIsDeleted` is thrown.
 Sent Messages whose `content` is a Notification cannot be received by a peer which is in deletion, but they are queued in case the peer cancels its deletion.
 After the peer has cancelled its deletion, it receives the queued Notifications.

 ### Sending and Responding to Requests